psr-discovery/all/README.md

 Contributions are welcome!
 Please create issues and pull requests on the repository for the specific discovery library you're interested in.

-As a metapackage, this repository is not intended to accept contributions.
+As a meta-package, this repository is not intended to accept contributions.

 ---